nina-si/node-crud-api/README.md

 ### PUT request:

 1. Send a `PUT` request to endpoint `/api/users/{userID}`.
-   You can take a userID from `GET` response).
+    You can take a userID from `GET` response.
     Don't forget to fill in a body for request, for example:

    `{
  "username": "TEST"
 }`
+   Changes will be saved only for valid properties values (for example, if you provide a number instead of string in `username` field, changes will not be applied).

 ### DELETE request: